jwjohns/DryDock/README.md

 Most teams hack this flow together in CI — Drydock makes it **a pattern, not a pile of scripts**.
 It's Git-native, secure, modular, and easy to adopt incrementally.

 ---

-Want the next steps?
-I can generate:
-- A working example repo with `terraform + helm + gha + wif`
-- GitHub Actions templates
-- Drydock CLI scaffold
-- Branding elements/logos if you want it to stand out on GitHub